jhkrug/jhkrug.github.io/_posts/2015-01-13-simple_alma_printing.md

 'process_mail' is very simple.
 A case statement takes action based on the subject parameter.
-In our case we are only interested in hold shelf slips which have a normalised subject of 'Resource_Request_Slip'.
+In our case we are only interested in hold shelf slips which have a normalized subject of 'Resource_Request_Slip'.
 A shell script, 'get_html_from_message', is called which extracts just the html from the file. 'get_html_from_message' is a tiny 'awk' script.
-We are not interested in the the attached logo or barcode for our hold slips.
+We are not interested in the attached logo or barcode for our hold slips.
 The html is passed to 'html2ps' to convert to postscript and directed to the defined printer. 'html2ps' is a widely available Linux utility.